invariantlabs-ai/invariant-gateway/README.md

 ##### **Step 1: Modify the API Base**

-Enable the `Advanced Options` toggle under settings and update the `Base URL` to the following
+Enable the `Advanced Options` toggle under Settings and update the `Base URL` to the following

 ```
 https://explorer.invariantlabs.ai/api/v1/gateway/{add-your-dataset-name-here}/openai